MoldyMacaroniX/dashword.net/_src/posts/dashword-design-update-rounded-corners-good-or-bad.md

 ---
 We usually only write development posts once a month, but we recently made a minor—but noticeable—change to our website design.

+{% alert %}
+Let us know your opinion in the comments below.
+We will keep whatever is most wanted, so voice your opinion!
+{% endalert %}

 We recently added **rounded corners** to images and buttons on our site!

 **The old design:**